meltano/handbook/src/_data-team/data-classification.md

 **Description:** Restricted data is highly confidential business or personal information.
 There are often general statutory, regulatory or contractual requirements that require protection of the data.
 It is intended for a very specific use and should not be disclosed except to those who have explicit authorization to review such data.
 Unauthorized disclosure of this information could have a serious adverse impact on Meltano, its customers or affiliates.

-Consultations with central IT departments will almost always be necessary in order to establish adequate security controls for this type of data.

 Regulations and laws that affect data in DCL3 include, but are not limited to, Family Educational Rights & Privacy Act (FERPA) and the Graham-Leach-Bliley Act (GLBA).

 **Examples:**